-Valued behaviour Typical Adult Responses Walking in the corridor "Thank you for walking" "Super walking" Holding a door open for someone "Thank you so much, you are so kind/polite" Using manners, saying please and thank you "You're welcome" "Lovely manners" Using good morning and good afternoon Say "good morning" or "good afternoon" back and smile Looking after another child who is sad or hurt "Well done for helping your friend, you are so kind" "I'm sure they feel much better now" Helping an adult to carry something or to pick something up "Thank you so much for your help" "You are so helpful."
+Positive Behaviour Typical Adult Responses Walking in the corridor "Thank you for walking" "Super walking" Holding a door open for someone "Thank you so much, you are so kind/polite" Using manners, saying please and thank you "You're welcome" "Lovely manners" Using good morning and good afternoon Say "good morning" or "good afternoon" back and smile Looking after another child who is sad or hurt "Well done for helping your friend, you are so kind" "I'm sure they feel much better now" Helping an adult to carry something or to pick something up "Thank you so much for your help" "You are so helpful."
 Sitting respectfully in assemblies "Thank you for your super sitting/listening" "I can see that you are listening carefully" Playing respectfully, including following the rules of games "Thank you for showing respect to each other like sports people do."
 Including everybody in games and activities "Thank you for including everyone.
 You have made everyone feel important"

-Detrimental Behaviour at Stapleford Community Primary School
+Inappropriate Behaviour at Stapleford Community Primary School

-Detrimental behaviour Protective/Educational Consequence Record Keeping Low level, minor irregular off task behaviour e.g. chatting, calling out, wandering around classroom, tapping pencils, making faces and gestures Class teacher discussion - teacher discretion to inform parents.
+Inappropriate behaviour Protective/Educational Consequence Record Keeping Low level, minor irregular off task behaviour e.g. chatting, calling out, wandering around classroom, tapping pencils, making faces and gestures Class teacher discussion - teacher discretion to inform parents.
 None - unless repeated Low level, minor friendship issue/verbal/physical incident Class teacher discussion - teacher discretion to inform parents Restorative conversation between pupils supported by CT PSHE lessons could focus on issues arising in the class None - unless repeated

-The child could complete work with the class teacher at playtime.
+Child does not complete work in a lesson to expectation The child could complete work with the class teacher at playtime.
 The child could work during lunchtime.
 They could be asked to continue work when the class is doing something else.
 If the work is still not meeting expectations, it will be sent home to be completed.
-None - unless repeated Positive phrasing or Limited choice Completion of tasks in break/lunch Teacher discretion to inform parents, unless repeated.
-None-unless repeated or a safety concern Reflection with class teacher- Apology Restorative conversation if appropriate If the teacher is noting a recurrence of this kind of event (e.g. 3⁄4 times in a half term) rules of the game or reflect on an alternative response for next time the situation occurs Restorative approach with others if needed - apology Record in pastoral file If occurs 3 x or more - pattern forming so inform SLT and record on 'My Concern'.
-Teacher to inform parents.
-Discussion and reflection with class teacher on the importance of being honest.
-Teacher discretion to inform parents, unless repeated Record in pastoral file If it occurs 3 x or more -pattern forming so inform SLT and record on 'My Concern'.
-Reflection with class teacher - written/verbal apology.
-Parents informed Record on 'My Concern' Repair the damage - e.g. rub out pencil marks, support the peer to fix any damage.
-Parents informed If reoccurring child will need to sit away from their peers Record in pastoral file If it occurs 3 x or more -pattern forming so inform SLT and record on 'My Concern' Parents informed Record on 'My Concern' SLT informed the class teacher at playtime.
-The child could work during lunchtime.
-They could be asked to continue work when the class is doing something else.
-If the work is still not meeting expectations, it will be sent home to be completed.
-Positive phrasing or Limited choice Completion of tasks in break/lunch Teacher discretion to inform parents, unless repeated.
-Reflection with class teacher- Apology Restorative conversation if appropriate Protective consequence - miss one game Educational consequence - research rules of the game or reflect on an alternative response for next time the situation occurs Restorative approach with others if needed - apology Teacher to inform parents.
-Discussion and reflection with class teacher on the importance of being honest.
+None - unless repeated Pupil not following adult instructions Positive phrasing or Limited choice Completion of tasks in break/lunch Teacher discretion to inform parents, unless repeated.
+None-unless repeated or a safety concern Unintentionally hurting someone's feelings/or hurting someone physically Reflection with class teacher- Apology Restorative conversation if appropriate If the teacher is noting a recurrence of this kind of event (e.g. / 4 times in a half term) Physical response in a game - e.g. pushing, hacking, tripping Protective consequence - miss one game Educational consequence - research rules of the game or reflect on an alternative response for next time the situation occurs Restorative approach with others if needed - apology Teacher to inform parents.
+Record in pastoral file If occurs 3 x or more - pattern forming so inform SLT and record on 'My Concern'.
+Not telling the truth Discussion and reflection with class teacher on the importance of being honest.
 Teacher discretion to inform parents, unless repeated.
-Reflection with class teacher - written/verbal apology.
-Parents informed Repair the damage - e.g. rub out pencil marks, support the peer to fix any damage.
-Parents informed If reoccurring child will need to sit away from their peers
+Record in pastoral file If it occurs 3 x or more -pattern forming so inform SLT and record on 'My Concern'.
+Taking property/food that does not belong to them Reflection with class teacher - written/verbal apology.
+Parents informed Record on 'My Concern' Spoiling the work of a peer.
+Repair the damage - e.g. rub out pencil marks, support the peer to fix any damage.
+Parents informed If reoccurring child will need to sit away from their peers Record in pastoral file If it occurs 3 x or more -pattern forming so inform SLT and record on 'My Concern' Refusing to go where asked or leaving the classroom without permission Parents informed Record on 'My Concern' SLT informed